Responding to callouts (December 2018)

 Public Access defibrillator in Lorton (January 2017)

 Having installed the two public access defibs in Butttermere and Loweswater over the last 2 years, we have now installed one in Lorton and this is located on the external wall of Lorton School.
 As with the Loweswater installation, this has been purchased through the Community Heartbeat Trust, a charity that specialises in providing defibrillators for public use.
-At least for the time being, this will be the last one installed in the area under our auspices.

 Like the defibs in both Butttermere and Loweswater, the unit can only be accessed once someone has rung 999 and been given the access code by the Ambulance Service.
 We have already carried out some training to give local people some confidence in using the defibrillator and doing CPR and hope to do this again in the near future.